geomarb/backend-example/README.md

 | PUT    | /me       | Update user's profile      | none           | none                    | Logged user    | User's name, email, role, password     | none                  | 200             |
 | PATCH  | /password | Update user's password     | none           | none                    | Logged user    | User's new password                    | none                  | 200             |

-Note: We use PUT method when we need to update the entire resource (think of it either as replacing an object with another one or updating all fields of a record in a database).
-PATCH method is used when we need to update some properties of that resource (think it either as changing some attributes of an object or some fields of a record table, but not all attributes/fields it would be a PUT method).
+Note: We use PUT method when we need to update the entire resource (think of it either as replacing an object with another one or updating all fields of a record in a database's table).
+PATCH method is used when we need to update some properties of that resource (think it either as changing some attributes of an object or some fields of a record in database's table, but not all attributes/fields it would be a PUT method).
 ##### [src/routes/auth.routes.js](src/routes/auth.routes.js)

 - create the `router`, import `user.controller`